-Thus, addressing the need to understand the physical process of landslides triggered by the combined effect of rainfall and road cut in Nepal, and considering the advantages of the coupled hydro-mechanical analyses, this study utilises the hydro-mechanical approach to investigate a case study of a rainfall-induced landslide on a road cut slope in Sindhupalchok district, Nepal.
-Using this case study, this paper aims to 1) back-analyse the landslide to understand the underlying mechanism and physical processes involved in the failure and 2) quantitatively assess the effect of the road cut on the occurrence of the landslide during rainfall.
-Through a series of numerical analyses, this study also attempts to demonstrate the viability of coupled hydro-mechanical analyses to capture the hydrological changes in unsaturated soils due to soilatmospheric interaction and to predict the occurrence of slope failures.
-As hydro-mechanical modelling requires a good understanding of the relevant physical, mechanical, and hydraulic soil parameters, comprehensive field and laboratory testing of the soils were conducted during this study.
-The field and laboratory data were used to define the input material properties for numerical modelling.
-A field hydrological monitoring program was also undertaken at the study site after the landslide, and the monitored data was utilised to calibrate the numerical model.
+Thus, addressing the need to understand the physical process of lands, des triggered by the combined effect of rainfall and road cut in Nepal, and considering the advantage s on the coupled hydro-mechanical analyses, this study utilises the hydro-mechanical approach to intestigate a case study of a rainfall-induced landslide on a road cut slope in Sindhupalchok district.
+Nepal.
+Using this case study, this paper aims to 1) back-analyse the landslide to understand the underlying mechanism and physical processes involved in the failure and 2) quantitatively assess held refect of the road cut on the occurrence of the landslide during rainfall.
+Through a series of numerical analyses, this study also attempts to demonstrate the viability of coupled hydro-mechanical analyses to capture the hydrological changes in unsaturated soils due to soil-atmospheric interaction and to predict the occurrence of slope failures.
+As hydro-mechanical modelling requires a group understanding of the relevant physical, mechanical, and hydraulic soil parameters, comprehensing the and laboratory testing of the soils were conducted during this study.
+The field and laboratory data, were used to define the input material properties for numerical modelling.
+A field hydrological monitoring program was also undertaken at the study site after the landslide, and the monitored data was utilised to calibrate the numerical model to ensure reliable prediction of the slope response to rainfall and drying can be made for the periods without available monitoring data.